 Candida auris (C. auris) Screening Recommendations

-The following individuals should be screened for
+The following individuals should be screened for Candida auris

-• Anyone who, over the four weeks prior to specimen collection, shared a room with an individual identified with C. auris infection or colonization, regardless of the use of contact precautions or length of stay.
+• Anyone who shared a room with an individual identified with C. auris infection or colonization over the four weeks before specimen collection.
+Exposed individuals should be screened regardless of the use of contact precautions or length of stay.

-• All patients in the same healthcare area that overlap in healthcare stay with an individual identified with C. auris infection or colonization, regardless of the use of contact precautions.
+• All patients in the same healthcare area as an individual identified with C. auris infection or colonization.
+Exposed individuals should be screened regardless of the use of contact precautions.

 • Patients transferring from a unit or facility with current transmission of C. auris or recent transmission within the last 30 days.